-Operational risks and opportunities - KUKA Group
+Risks and opportunities in KUKA Group

 KUKA Group's opportunities and risk-related controlling process ensures that the company's managers take both opportunities and risks into consideration.
 The Group's risk exposure, based upon evaluating operating risks according to the procedure outlined in the "Basic principles" section, is described below.
-The report includes the total aggregated maximum risk (worst case) and expected risk value, which are calculated on the basis of the various weighted scenarios and their respective likelihood of occurrence.
+The report includes the aggregated expected risk value, which is calculated on the basis of the various weighted scenarios and their respective likelihood of occurrence.